zappbrandigan/wiki_docs/docs/tulbox/pdf-manager/templates.md

 ### 📆 Date Conversion 1

-**Description:** Converts abbreviated European dates to U.S. format.
+**Description:** Swaps the day/month parts of a date with an abbreviated year and appends `20` to the year.
 **Example:** `011425` → `14012025`

 * **Search:** `(\d{2})(\d{2})(\d{2})`